mauriceqch/pcc_geo_cnn_v2/README.md

 ## Experimental data

 We provide the full experimental data used for the paper.
-This include:
+This includes:
-- In `models`, all the trained models along with the tensorboard logs
+- In `models`, all trained models
-- In `results/data.csv`, you will find bitrates and objective metric values for all models, point clouds and metric (D1/D2)
+- In `results/data.csv`, bitrates and objective metric values for all models, point clouds and metrics (D1/D2)
 - Compressed and decompressed point clouds for all models (c1 to c6, G-PCC trisoup, G-PCC octree)

 [Download experimental data](https://mycore.core-cloud.net/index.php/s/3ORXflrbcDAaHvG)